alexandrainst/alexandra-ml-template/README.md

-# Data Science Cookie Cutter
+# Alexandra Institute Python Repository Template

 ## What is this?
-This repository is a template for a data science project.
-This is the project structure I frequently use for my data science projects.
+This repository is a template for a Python-based data science project.
+This is the project structure we frequently use in our data science projects.

 ## Tools used in this project
 * [Poetry](https://towardsdatascience.com/how-to-effortlessly-publish-your-python-package-to-pypi-using-poetry-44b305362f9f): Dependency management